canfielder/blog_hugo_academic/content/post/2020-03-25-docker-flask/index.md

 	install lint test
 ```

 Currently my testing steps are commented out.
 I never quite got them to work.
-But I leave them in as an exmple of how to easy run tests with a Makefile.
+But I leave them in as an example of how to easy run tests with a Makefile.

 With this Makefile, for example, when I want to install the packages in  *requirements.txt* , now all I need to do is enter **make install** on the command line, and python with upgrade pip, if needed, and then install the indicated packages.

 ### Continuous Integration
 I like to connect my GitHub Repo to CircleCI.
 CircleCI is a Continuous Integration and Development tool.
-Everytime a change is detected in the GitHub repo, CircleCI will automatically rebuild the repo and perform any tasks you tell it to, such as testing.
+Every time a change is detected in the GitHub repo, CircleCI will automatically rebuild the repo and perform any tasks you tell it to, such as testing.
 This way you can quickly tell if a change you made to your project accidentally broke something, or if the code is behaving askew.
 For this project I'm only going to set up CircleCI to lint select python scripts, but I think it's a good habit to get into to set up Continuous Integration monitoring for any project I'm working.

 To get CircleCI to work, I need to add the file *config.yml* to a subfolder of my repo named *.circleci*.
 Default *config.yml* files are available at CircleCI, and are specific to each programming language.
 The screenshot below shows a custom section of my *config.yml*.
 This section tells CircleCI to lint select Python files.
 You may notice that I'm using the Makefile commands to execute this command.